 What is Product Ops?

-Product ops, or product operations, is a role designed to help a company’s cross-functional product team operate as effectively as possible.
+Product ops, or product operations, is a role designed to help a company’s cross-functional product team operate.
 Product ops specialists own many of the product team’s behind-the-scenes initiatives.
 Such as:

 - Facilitate user interviews and other market research

 - Oversee quality assurance checks on new features